CSR in Context: Chapter 4

 There have been many explanations and proposals that managers have considered.
 The common feature, I would argue, is that they have all focussed on the “job”, or work process itself – sometimes on the immediate context – hardly ever on the wider social and economic context.
 This is a narrow definition of the problem: workers are not working as well or efficiently as they could; and this leads to a narrow solution: what can we do about the work process to improve the situation?
 However, if we consider that managers are primarily concerned about productivity, because of the competition from other businesses, we can understand that the main aim will be to get workers to work more efficiently.
 (See Cole 1990 for a straightforward summary of these theories).

-starting as an apprentice and rising to be a supervisor, in late 19th
+in steel manufacture, starting as an apprentice and rising to be a supervisor,

 He believed that if the tasks were examined closely, an optimum method could be devised for each operation; then if workers were trained in the best method, they would work more efficiently.
 Since piece-rate was a common method of payment at the time, they would then earn more.
 This led to what is called “time and motion” study, or “work study”, which is still used today.